sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

-In 2002, in order to ease and facilitate the rapid deployment of Gigabit Ethernet, Marvell Technology Group introduced an innovative new feature for its Alaska® family of Gigabit Ethernet Physical Layer (PHY) devices, called Virtual Cable Tester™ (VCT) technology, which is built on top of TDR, and is well-received and widely delopyed in the enterprise switches.
+In 2002, in order to ease and facilitate the rapid deployment of Gigabit Ethernet, Marvell Technology Group introduced an innovative new feature for its Alaska® family of Gigabit Ethernet Physical Layer (PHY) devices, called Virtual Cable Tester™ (VCT) technology, which is built on top of TDR, and is well-received and widely deployed in the enterprise switches.

 Nowadays, most of the enterprise switch silicon vendors also provide similar features